OfficeDev/open-xml-docs/docs/spreadsheet/working-with-conditional-formatting.md

 ---
 # Working with conditional formatting

-This topic discusses the Open XML SDK **[ConditionalFormatting](/dotnet/api/documentformat.openxml.spreadsheet.conditionalformatting)** class and how it relates to the Open XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK **<xref:DocumentFormat.OpenXml.Spreadsheet.ConditionalFormatting>** class and how it relates to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a SpreadsheetML document](structure-of-a-spreadsheetml-document.md)**.